Things can move slowly in Germany and Berlin. Especially things having to do with “the war” and the Nazi past.

 Several proposals to name a Berlin street in her honor led nowhere.
 (Apparently Berliners think “Liver Street” sounds better than Marlene Dietrich Street!)
 It took the entirely new construction for the revitalized Potsdamer Platz in 1997-1998 before Berlin could muster the courage to name a small square for her – five years after her demise.
 (But still no street.)
 Marlene-Dietrich-Platz was it for another five years until Dietrich was made an honorary citizen of Berlin on May 16, 2002 – a decade after her death.
 As I said, things can move slowly in Berlin.

-But now, in 2010, Marlene Dietrich and many of her German-speaking cinema colleagues will share another honor from Berlin.
-In conjunction with this year’s 60th Berlinale film festival, the creation of a new “Boulevard of the Stars” – a Berlin version of Hollywood’s Walk of Fame – was announced.
+But in 2010 Marlene Dietrich and many of her German-speaking cinema colleagues will shared another honor from Berlin.
+In conjunction with the 60th Berlinale film festival, the creation of a new “Boulevard of the Stars” – a Berlin version of Hollywood’s Walk of Fame – was announced.
 According to a February news release, “Dietrich is one of 40 actors, directors, composers and scriptwriters who will be honored on the ‘Walk’ when it is unveiled in full late this summer near Berlin’s film museum on Potsdamer Strasse.”
-But to kick things off, on February 12 film festival director Dieter Kosslick and Berlin mayor Klaus Wowereit unveiled the very first bronze star, for Dietrich.
+But to kick things off, on February 12, 2010, film festival director Dieter Kosslick and Berlin mayor Klaus Wowereit unveiled the very first bronze star, for Dietrich.
 (See photo above.)
 The nearby Film Museum Berlin already features a permanent Dietrich exhibition, based on its huge collection of items from her estate.

 But not even Berlin’s Boulevard of the Stars is without controversy.
 This time the objections have nothing to do with Dietrich herself or any of the other proposed honorees.
 No, this time a Berlin interest group for public transport passengers claims the Berlin “Walk of Fame” will interfere with a planned streetcar line that is supposed to carry passengers between Alexanderplatz and Potsdamer Platz.
 The streetcar plan was approved by the Berlin Senate in 2007.
 Critics want the Boulevard of the Stars moved to a different location in the Potsdamer Platz area.
 But the proposed tram line may not be realized for another 10 years, if then.
 (I told you, things move slowly in Berlin.)
 Currently the “Walk” and Dietrich’s star are on Potsdamer Straße, as planned.